ayotundeakinsola/second-milestone-project/README.md

 #### Bugs

-1. The background image in the mobile view is too big.
-I have tried changing it but there not enough time to find a solution
+1. The labels for the charts are always overlapping the chart itself.
+I adjusted it in the css file.
 2. When reduced to mobile view the responsiveness a times doesn't work until when refreshed.
 I do not know what causes this to happen.

 # Deployment